eveilyeverafter/HMMancestry/README.md

 induce meiosis and the resulting haploid spores are isolated, grown in colonies, and DNA is extracted and sequenced using which ever method the experimenter desires.
 Read counts for each individually barcoded and sequenced spore are estimated from the parental snps using a mapping program like bowtie2 or bwa.
-These read counts are used in fbgenotyper to estimate recombination hotspots, average length of a gene conversion tracts, and more.
+These read counts are used in HMMancestry to estimate recombination hotspots, average length of a gene conversion tracts, and more.

 3) Diploid data with read counts for alternative snps.
-This is the newest part of fbgenotyper and is the part that is under the most development currently.
+This is the newest part of HMMancestry and is the part that is under the most development currently.
 Stay tuned for updates.